sikorka/tiny-log/README.md

 1. Simply by adding ANSI Color codes before text and resetting them after text:

-    Test it out in your terminal to see if it'll work:
+    Test it out in your terminal to see if it'll work for you:

         echo -e "test colors: \033[1;33;44mblue background and yellow bold text\033[m"